gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 Upon each join and renewal, the BotInstance record will be updated with an additional entry in the `status.authentications` field.
-If there is X entries, then the second-oldest entry will be removed.
+If there is X entries, then the oldest entry will be removed.
 This prevents growth without bounds but also ensures that the original record is retained.

-In addition, the TTL of the BotInstance resource will be extended.
+In addition, the TTL of the BotInstance resource will be extended to cover the validity period of the issued certificate, plus a short additional time to allow for some imprecision.

 If a BotInstance does not exist, then one will be created.
 In the case that this occurs for a bot using the `token` join method and this is a renewal,